MattithyahuData/P2-Bank-churn-prediction/README.md

 * End to end project reasearching the effects certain attributes have on the churn of a bank customer and predicting those customers that may churn.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
 * Built a client facing REST API using flask web framework
-* Deployed Model in AWS EC2 Instance
+* Deployed Model in Power BI for Business Intelligence analysis of future customer behaviour

 [View Deployed Model in Power BI]()